All Episodes

 These people were all bought off, folks.

-I hospitals, insurance companies were uh i if if they were given money and preferential treatment if they ran ads supporting Obamacare, remember.
+Don't you remember the hospitals, insurance companies were given money and preferential treatment if they ran ads supporting Obamacare, remember?

 And the insurance companies, they thought that millions of brand new customers were coming their way.

-But what really is happening here is crony, I don't even want to say capitalism.
+And to an extent, yeah, but what really is happening here is crony, I don't even want to say capitalism.

-It's not, it's not there's no capitalism had it.
+It's not, it's not, there's no capitalism.

-What what is happening here is that the regime is simply buying and luring support from businesses that people would think are oriented toward capitalism and free markets and free enterprise.
+What is happening here is that the regime is simply buying and luring support from businesses that people would think are oriented toward capitalism and free markets and free enterprise.

 And it's like GE.